Originally posted October 12, 2021 | Substantially updated by Robert Byrne: August 6, 2026

 Losing someone you love is devastating.
 When that death results from another’s wrongful conduct—negligence, recklessness, or intentional acts—the tragedy is compounded by the knowledge that the death was preventable.

 Virginia’s wrongful death laws provide a mechanism to hold responsible parties accountable and to obtain compensation for the enormous losses families suffer.
-While no amount of money replaces a loved one, financial compensation can:
+While no amount of money replaces a loved one, financial compensation can help provide security and closure for family members.

 Understanding your rights under Virginia law is the first step toward justice.
 Who can file claims, who receives damages, what compensation is available, what must be proven, and what deadlines apply are all governed by specific statutes that differ from other states and from what common sense might suggest.